Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Signals are referred to with a suffix indicating the stage they originated from (for example, RdE for a signal from the execute stage) for clarity in tracking data as it progresses through the pipeline stages.

 ### **Forwarding (September 29th):**
 Forwarding is employed to resolve RAW (Read After Write) hazards wherever possible, except for hazards caused by load instructions.
-When forwarding is possible, the value of a destination register currently in the **memory** or **writeback** stage is forwarded to the **execution** stage, provided the RegWrite signal is active.
+When forwarding is possible, the value that the destination register is to be set to in the **memory** or **writeback** stage is forwarded to the **execution** stage, provided the RegWrite signal is active.
 If RegWrite is inactive, the destination register is not modified, and no forwarding is needed.

 Since the execution stage can receive forwarded data from either the **memory** or **writeback** stages, a three-input multiplexer is required to select the correct data for each operand of the ALU.
 The sources for operand SrcA of the ALU are either RdM (the register in the **memory** stage), RdW (the register in the **writeback** stage), or RD1E (the register read from the **execute** stage itself).
 Similarly, for operand SrcB, the inputs are RdM, RdW, or RD2E.